memfault/interrupt/_posts/2024-08-01-github-actions-for-stm32cubeide.md

 ## In Conclusion

-Hope you enjoyed this article!
+I hope you enjoyed this article!
 It's always a fun challenge to coax some of the less cooperative tools into working in a CI environment, and STM32CubeIDE was no exception.

-A similar process could be used for other Eclipse-based IDEs, since most support the `-build` command line argument.
+You could use a similar process for other Eclipse-based IDEs since most support the `-build` command line argument.

-One last note- this example is saving the build artifacts (`.elf` and `.bin` files, etc) as GitHub Actions artifacts, but you could also upload them to a cloud storage service, or even use the GitHub API to create a release with the artifacts attached.
-One simple approach is to push the artifacts into AWS S3 storage, under a folder named after the commit hash, so you can easily find the artifacts for a given commit.
+One last note- this example is saving the build artifacts (`.elf` and `.bin` files, etc.) as GitHub Actions artifacts, but you could also upload them to a cloud storage service, or even use the GitHub API to create a release with the artifacts attached.
+One simple approach is to push the artifacts into AWS S3 storage under a folder named after the commit hash so you can easily find the artifacts for a given commit.

 Thanks for reading!